myrestop/myblog/runflow_basic_point.md

 ### Keyword

 `Keyword` is our a main feature, a function usually consists of one or more keywords, and you can customize all of these keywords.
 If you don't like the default keyword, you can customize it with your preference.
-Then to trigger the function, we only need to type the associated keyword, which makes everything more efficiently.
+Then to trigger the function, we only need to type the associated keyword, that makes everything more efficiently.

 ### Download and Install